YechengChu/ACDemo/guide.md

 [Back to Top](#top)

 ## Have fun
-And that's it! :dizzy: That is basic all the functionality of this app, thanks for reading!
+And that's it! :dizzy: That is basic all the functionality of this app, thanks for reading! :cool:

 Wish you like this app and have fun exploring it! :smile: